aminahakim/SCREEN-TIME-ANALYSIS-/README.md

 #Features
 Imports data from excel.
 Calculates average screen time for each day.
-Generates a bar chart of avaerage screen time by day.
+Generates a bar chart of average screen time by day.
 Groups data into weekdays and weekends.
 Performs a t-test to compare screen time between weekdays and weekends.
 Calculates time spent on each app for each day.